 Blood pressure screenings are offered each month in conjunction with Hospitality Sunday.
-For more about this ministry, contact Cathy Joy @ kjoy274@icloud.com.
+For more about this ministry, contact Cathy Joy @ [email protected].

 Catholic Christian Outreach (CCO) is an evangelization ministry that supports parishes in their efforts to lead people along the path of discipleship through small group faith studies and one-on-one accompaniment.
 For more information, contact Angela Culloty (aculloty128@aol.com) or Patrick Ireland (Pireland9@yahoo.com).